loophole/website/docs/commands/account/login.md

 Running this command as not logged in user will prompt you to open URL and use the browser to verify your identity.

-Running this command as logged in user will fail, in cae you want to relogin then you need to log out first
+Running this command as logged in user will fail, in case you want to relogin then you need to log out first

 ## Usage